AhmedBasem20/yamm-task/README.md

 ## Reusable Table Component

 The `DataTable` component is a reusable table designed to handle various datasets with minimal configuration.
+The design of this table component, particularly the use of **render props** for flexible cell rendering, is inspired by [this Medium article](https://medium.com/@rakeshraj2097/the-best-way-to-write-a-reusable-table-component-in-react-from-props-to-render-props-775f0812c136)

 ### Usage